Yahya Bihram

-Yahya Bihram (also spelled Yahia Bihram; ࡉࡀࡄࡉࡀ ࡁࡉࡄࡓࡀࡌ) was a 19th-century Mandaean priest.
+Yahya Bihram (also spelled Yahia Bihram; ࡉࡀࡄࡉࡀ ࡁࡉࡄࡓࡀࡌ, /mid/) was a 19th-century Mandaean priest.
 Although initially a learned layman (yalufa), he became known for reviving the Mandaean priesthood after a cholera epidemic had killed all living Mandaean priests in 1831.
 He is mentioned in the colophons of various Mandaean manuscripts.

 Early life

 Yahya Bihram was born around 1811 as the son of the Mandaean ganzibra (high priest) Adam Yuhana (ࡀࡃࡀࡌ ࡉࡅࡄࡀࡍࡀ), and belonged to the Qindila ("lamp"), Kamisia, and Riš Draz families.
 His father, Adam Yuhana, had previously served as an informant for the British Vice-Consul John George Taylor in Basra and taught him to read the Ginza Rabba.
 Adam Yuhana also copied the manuscripts DC 12, 38, 39, 41, and 53, which are now held at the Bodleian Library's Drower Collection.

 Yahya Bihram spent his childhood in Basra, in his father's large house next to Taylor's house.
 Taylor collected various Mandaean texts transcribed by Adam Yuhana, which were later donated to the British Library by Taylor's widow in 1860.